 - A dry spice rub (this will help reduce the boundary layer and help it smoke better).
 You can even just use salt and pepper to season as well if you like.

 - Olive oil (for rubbing down the steaks)

-Now take your steaks our of the fridge and let them come closer to room temperature (30 minutes minimum).
+Now take your steaks out of the fridge and let them come closer to room temperature (30 minutes minimum).
 This brings up the middle temperature of the steak and ensures that the exterior isn’t cooked before the interior.
 Heat indifference can result in really dry steaks and bitter burnt seasoning.